Some Pacific Island Nations Are Turning To China. Climate Change Is A Factor

 While the administration still promises to work outside the agreement with nations on environmental problems, Pacific island nations that consider themselves on the front lines of climate change had hoped the U.S. would stay committed to the global deal to cut emissions and help populations confront the rising seas around them.

 Now some leaders of those nations are turning for help to China, and climate change has been a factor.
-Beijing has vowed to stay in the Paris climate agreement.
+Beijing has vowed to stay in the Paris Climate Agreement.
 The diplomatic reconfiguration in the region has opened up a new front in the battle for influence between China and the U.S. and its allies.

 "The show of lack of leadership by the current U.S. government in the fight against climate change is very discouraging not only to us but to all the low-lying island nations of the Pacific," officials from the Solomon Islands tell NPR via email.
 "Although China is one of the biggest CO2 emitters, it is showing leadership and commitment to help lead our global efforts against [climate change]."

-An archipelago of some 900 islands northeast of Australia, the Solomon Islands decided in September to downgrade its ties with Taiwan and re-normalize diplomatic relations with Beijing, with which the Solomons had previous ties.
+An archipelago of some 900 islands northeast of Australia, the Solomon Islands decided in September to downgrade its ties with Taiwan and renormalize diplomatic relations with Beijing, with which the Solomons had previous ties.
 Taiwan then ended its relationship with the Solomons.

 Economic reasons were a key driver of the Solomons' decision, but climate change was "also a factor in the decision to switch," Robson Tana Djokovic, the Solomon Islands prime minister's chief of staff, and Samson Viulu, a senior economic official, tell NPR.
 "For most of us, [climate change] is about our present and future."